jagadekmeesala/ITG_EAGLE_Training/README.md

 - How to install external packages using NPM
 - Server is the basic thing of a web app
 - Express is a framework
-- What is an application
+- What is an application and web application

 ***Soft Skills***